openframeworks/ofSite/_documentation/3d/of3dUtils_functions.markdown

 _inlined_description: _

-This function renders a set of 3 axis-aligned circular bands, centered at the origin.
+Draws the YZ grid plane representing the current reference frame.

+This function draws the YZ grid plane, at x=0, in a double-ended manner centered at the origin.
+Optionally, the function can include white numeric labels for grid subdivisions.
+(Numeric labels are drawn using ofDrawBitmapString internally.)
+The grid is drawn with the current color (i.e. set with ofSetColor).

 Parameters:
-radius The radius of the circular bands. stripWidth The width of the circular bands.
-The default is 10 units. circleRes The resolution of the circular bands.
-The default is 60 segments.
+stepSize distance between (parallel) lines on the grid numberOfSteps number of lines to draw on each side of the central axis of the grid.
+A number of 8 will draw 8 lines on each side of the central axis, plus one line at the central axis. labels Whether or not labels are drawn.

 _description: _